Startr/WEB-MALLS/src/posts/blog/en/2024-12-05-adventure.md

   going .

-  I'm aiming for a simple, honest style that captures the moments of wonder and uncertainty I'm creating ⏱️.
-The writing's a mix of explorations, discoveries, and encounters with strange things .

   These chapters are just the beginning, a rough mapping of where I want to go with this story 🗺️.
 ---
 # Chapter 1